 But his participation in football and basketball was just a means to keep in shape and bide his time until baseball season came around.
 Baseball was his first and true love, and he never lost sight of his dream of playing professionally.

 Neale first signed on with Class C London of the Canadian League in 1912.
 He knocked around the minor leagues for the next few years, when the trail took him back to his home state of West Virginia and Class B Wheeling in 1915.
-A friend named Jack Lewis wrote a letter to Cincinnati Reds owner, Garry Hermann.
+A friend named Jack Lewis wrote a letter to Cincinnati Reds owner, Garry Herrmann.
 Lewis recommended that Hermann take a look at Neale.
 At the time Greasy was tearing up the Central League with his bat, on the way to hitting .351.
 Hermann dispatched a scout to Wheeling to take a look at Neale.
 The reports were favorable on the left-handed hitting outfielder, and the Reds signed him.

 But Neale had also caught the coaching bug, and while he was about to embark on his major league baseball career, he also started his career coaching football.
 His first job was in 1915 at Muskingum College, located about 60 miles east of Columbus, Ohio.
 He joined the Muskies after he wrapped up the baseball season at Wheeling.